illustrofia/incubator/architecture/todo/routing.md

 ### Navigation Bar

-- Available on all pages for authenticated users, with quick access to authentication pages or to log out.
+- Available on all pages for authenticated users, with quick access to to log out.

 ### Logout